 Why not add some natural winter appeal with bare branches: secured in a vase or colored pot and hung with ornaments, a single branch is a striking tabletop arrangement.
 And first spray-painting the branch silver, gold or white makes for a beautifully bold display.

 Add fun and color to bare bedroom doors by attaching personalized stockings for each family member.
 Wreaths can be hung from the ceiling, vertically or horizontally, over a dining table for a fantastic floating centerpiece.
+You could also create some overhead opulence with sparkly snowflakes or glass bobbles accenting an existing chandelier, wall sconce, or other lighting fixture.
+Hang some mistletoe or make your own with felt, a fabric pencil, a couple pearl embellishments, red ribbon, and a hot glue gun.
 Small wreaths also look delightful tucked into bookshelves or open cupboards.
+You could also mix and match wreaths to create sculptures like a simple snowman with only a small, medium, and large wreath – and maybe a top hat and corncob pipe.

 Now you’ve got the sights taken care of, don’t neglect the sounds and smells of the season.
 Bells around the front door handle announce visitors merrily while the Nutcracker Suite or Nat King Cole playing in the background can instantly kindle fond memories of holidays past.
 Old-fashioned pomanders of cloves and oranges, cinnamon brooms, or pine-scented candles will add cheer to the atmosphere, too.